polomarcus/tp/data-engineering/tp-cooperation/README.md

 * create a **pull request template** on your repo
 Find out how to make this here : https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/about-issue-and-pull-request-templates

-After you've pushed your changes, create a issue on your repo or somebody else's repo.
+After you've pushed your changes, [create an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) on your repo or somebody else's repo.

-Make some changes and create a pull request on somebody else's repo.
+Make some changes and [create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) on somebody else's repo.

 ## Dockerize your project
 Some of your colleagues use a different Operating System than yours, or does not have Scala Build Tool (SBT) installed, so you decide to use Docker.